 So many of the images left me breathless.”

-The Strangest Dream ~ A 70 minute online performance from the US composer of Especially on Birthdays, Matthew Wilder.
+The Strangest Dream ~ A 70 minute online auto-biographical and musical performance from the brilliant Emmy Nominated US composer of Especially on Birthdays, Matthew Wilder.

-From the first hyperspeed minute of info and images, when I hurriedly strapped on my mental seatbelt and prepared for a wild ride, to the very end, singing at the top of my lungs and dancing, I was riveted.
+From the first hyperspeed minute when I hurriedly strapped on my mental seatbelt and prepared for a wild ride, to the very end, singing at the top of my lungs and dancing, I was riveted.

 Gimme Please! ~ Two friends persist in getting what they need from one another in the process of finding their path.
 This poetic, visual theatre work for 2-5 year olds about control and letting go was directed by Megan Alrutz and Sam Provenzano in Austin, Texas and Atlanta, Georgia in a co-creation process between Australia and the US.
 Learn more …